pensjonatus/flash-fiction/blog/slingshots-and-snails.md

 ---
-title: 'Slingshots and Snails'
+title: Slingshots and Snails
 date: '2012-05-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Jeannie was sitting on the couch, Jake was playing a video game.